ishtiaque-ahammad/ShotMAP/README.md

 ### Output
 The script will create separate directories for each analysis step and store the corresponding output files.

-### Runtime
-The script will display the total runtime upon successful completion.

 ## License
 This project is licensed under the GPL-3.0 license.